akeeba/releasemaker/README.txt

 All pro.ftp.* options are used when you use pro.method = "ftp", "ftps" or "sftp".
 They work like common.update.s3.*

 All pro.s3.* options are used when you use pro.method = "s3".
-They work like common.update.s3.*
+They work like common.update.s3.* On top of that you have:

+* *pro.s3.reldir* The relative directory of pro.s3.directory to the ARS Category directory.
+Let's say that the ARS Category is configured to use `s3://foo` and you're uploading to the directory `foo/bar/` of the S3 bucket.
+The pro.s3.reldir must be `bar` since the `foo` directory was included in the ARS Category already.

 All core.* options work the same as pro.* options but refer to the "Core" file.